-Underage drinking and drug-use can cause the following: Death, addictions, mood changes, getting arrested, getting lower grades in school, poor performance in your extracurricular activities, etc. I want you to think smartly!
-You can’t afford not to.
+Underage drinking and drug use can cause the following: Death, addictions, mood changes, getting arrested, getting lower grades in school, poor performance in your extracurricular activities, etc. I want you to think smartly!
+You can’t afford to.

 Don’t be pressured or fooled into thinking that everybody’s doing it or that it’s the thing to do.
 That’s not true.
 It’s a personal choice and you don’t have to be a part of it.
 Choices, Choices, Choices!
 It’s a part of life and I want YOU to make the best ones.
 You have more important things to worry about, let’s not add more trouble to your plate.
 Your plate is already full.